BlinkUX/sequelize-mock/docs/api/instance.md

 ###  Return
-Returns <Instance> The object for chainability
+`Instance`: The object for chainability